Site icon Concord Carpenter

 The right side of the case was left open for access to a previous light switch, not shown that powers two recessed lights above the top bookcase shelf.

-Divider shelves will be added into this storage space, a small door will finish it off.
-This will be a great place to store paper, printer ink and other supplies.
+Divider shelves will be added to this storage space, a small door will finish it off.
+This will be a great place to store paper, printer ink, and other supplies.

-Below Photo: new electrical box.
-I will purposely stop the shelves short from the rear of the cabinet so I can run electrical cords up and through a 1-1/2″ hole in bookshelf counter above.
+Below Photo: of the new electrical box.
+I will purposely stop the shelves short from the rear of the cabinet so I can run electrical cords up and through a 1-1/2″ hole in the bookshelf counter above.
 This will be where I place my printer and modem.

 Photo: Drawers are made from 1/2″ maple with dovetail construction.
 3/4″ Poplar faces with drawer pulls will be added to the drawers to dress them up.

 This shows the location of the old receptacle and the new is pictured on the right.
-The removable bottom drawer clears the outlet this by 2+” when closed.
+The removable bottom drawer clears the outlet by 2 inches when closed.

 Finished Photos: